-We’ll be keeping this page updated throughout the year.
+We’ll be keeping this page updated.

-Pretty much everyone in our group loves deck building games, and so do plenty of other people.
+Pretty much everyone in my group loves deck building games, and so do plenty of other people.
 Competitive games like Dominion and Star Realms have been top sellers because people seem to like having that feeling that they are designing their own decks.

 Since there aren’t a ton of cooperative deck building options out there right now, it was tempting to add a few that used just a little bit of deck building.
 Rather than doing that, though, we decided to stick with just straight-up deck builders in the main list.

 So, with that being said, we think these are the best cooperative deck building games out there right now:

 Direwild ended up being one of the best games we played in 2018 because it combines deck building and dungeon crawling so well.
 What makes this different than other deck builders is the fact that the cards you acquire can be used as both creatures or new attribute enhancers for other creatures.
 Plus, the character you control has his or her own abilities.
 It’s a game that is pretty easy to learn yet feels like a meatier experience.